nitinahuja1016/projectShowCase/README.md

 # projectShowCase
 It contains spring based java project to organise your products.

+In the branch productOrganiser,

-The project is about how we can organize our products in a systematic manner for easy retrival.
+the project is about how we can organize our products in a systematic manner for easy retrival.
 Upscaling this project, it can be used by medical stores to find out where any particular medicine is kept or what all medicinies are kept in any particular shelf or drawer.

 Added feature of this project is it can tell the expiry of the medicine or expiry of the warranty in other cases.